What is schizophrenia?

 - Firmly believing something to be true when it is actually false, also known as delusions

-- Moving your body in odd ways, such as twitching or rocking back and forth
+- Moving your body in unusual ways, such as twitching or rocking back and forth

 - Responding to questions with answers that do not make sense

-- Acting in an unusual way, like extreme excitement or anger
+- Acting in an unusual way, such as with extreme excitement or anger

-Negative symptoms of schizophrenia can be described as having less of a feeling, thought, or behavior than you normally would.
-They may include:
+Other symptoms of schizophrenia can be described as feeling, thinking, or behaving less fully than you normally would.
+These symptoms may include: